MalikHack007/Radix-Tree-CSPB2270/README.md

 - The backend returns the **top 3 word suggestions** based on frequency.
 - Suggestions are displayed in an **HTML `<select>` menu** for user interaction.

+## Short explanation of the data structure implemented (Radix Tree)
+A **radix tree** is an optimized version of a simple trie.
+It reduces the number of nodes by **compressing paths**: if a node has only one child, it is merged with that child into a single node.
+For example, a trie that stores the word `"dog"` would typically look like `d → o → g`, but in a radix tree, it would be compressed into a single node containing `"dog"`, since each character leads to only one child.
+The word **"radix"** comes from Latin, meaning "root" or "basis."
+In a radix tree, all nodes with chidlren contain **a common prefix** shared by the node's children.
+This makes radix trees **fast and efficient** for storing large sets of strings that share common prefixes, such as words or IP addresses, especially when the data set is large.

 ## How to Build and Run The Project

 ### Prerequisites: